 There is no substitute for knowing what your state allows or requires in terms of homeschool testing and evaluation.
 Check your state statute, and see what your state and local homeschooling organizations say about the law.

 Why use an evaluator instead of testing?

 - A homeschool evaluation can be a more holistic approach than standardized testing.
 An evaluator can use a "whole child" approach that takes into account accomplishments that do not show up through testing.

 - Standardized tests may presume that a standard curriculum has been used, and homeschoolers are well known for customizing their approach to education.
 This means that a standardized test might cover material that a child has not learned that year.

 - An evaluator can assess what has been done and whether the child has shown growth and been provided opportunities to learn.

-- A child whose development is asynchronous, such as a child who is showing late reading fluency who is nonetheless knowledgeable in social studies and science, still has a chance to shine in an evaluation, when reading-dependent testing might be ineffective or even traumatic.
+- Evaluations benefit children whose development is asynchronous, such as a child who is showing late reading fluency who is nonetheless knowledgeable in social studies and science, because they still have a chance to shine in an evaluation, when reading-dependent testing might be ineffective or even traumatic.